 Prior to joining Emet, Mr. Sessa was an associate at Weaver Street Partners, a New York-based private equity real estate fund dedicated to multifamily housing investments.
 During his tenure at Weaver Street, Mr. Sessa focused on all aspects of acquisitions, including deal sourcing, underwriting, and capital raising.
 Before joining Weaver Street, Mr. Sessa was a senior associate in the Financial Markets – Real Estate group at PwC, where he led asset-level due diligence efforts and contributed to the issuance of more than $10 billion in CMBS transactions.

 Mr. Sessa graduated magna cum laude in May 2012 from Boston College with a B.S. in accounting and received his M.S. in accounting from Boston College in May 2013.
 Mr. Sessa is a CFA® charterholder and also a licensed CPA in the state of New York.

 Bonnie Halbfinger is an Administrative Associate at Emet.
 Ms. Halbfinger joined Emet in September 2020.
 Prior to joining Emet, she worked in the Missions department at UJA-Federation of New York, and previously worked at Tannenbaum Helpern Syracuse and Hirschtritt LLP.
-Ms. Halbfinger brings 9 years of administrative experience to her role at Emet, where she will be overseeing daily operations as well as assisting with the firm’s various philanthropic initiatives.
+Ms. Halbfinger brings 9 years of administrative experience to her role at Emet, where she oversees daily operations as well as assists with the firm’s various philanthropic initiatives.
 Ms. Halbfinger graduated from Columbia University with a degree in Human Rights and is on the Legacy Council at the New-York Historical Society.